 Heart of Australia’s first, 18-wheel semi-trailer mobile clinic was launched in October 2014 after six years of planning and construction.
 Its initial 8000km route provided monthly visits to 13 bush communities in southwest and central Queensland.

 A second, even bigger semi-trailer mobile clinic saw its first patient in Dalby in September 2018.
 The second truck allowed Heart of Australia to add more towns to its route.

-The latest addition to the fleet is the HEART 3 truck, a smaller mobile medical clinic affectionately referred to as the “Baby Truck”.
-It condenses consulting rooms and state-of-the-art equipment into a 12-metre long mobile clinic.
+A smaller mobile medical clinic affectionately referred to as the “Baby Truck”, it condenses consulting rooms and state-of-the-art equipment into a 12-metre long mobile clinic.
 HEART 3 is Heart of Australia’s overflow clinic, assisting the other two trucks when needed.